bitnami/containers/bitnami/suitecrm/README.md

 **Warning**: This quick setup is only intended for development environments.
 You are encouraged to change the insecure default credentials and check out the available configuration options in the [Environment Variables](#environment-variables) section for a more secure deployment.

+## ⚠️ Important Notice: Upcoming changes to the Bitnami Catalog

+Beginning August 28th, 2025, Bitnami will evolve its public catalog to offer a curated set of hardened, security-focused images under the new [Bitnami Secure Images initiative](https://news.broadcom.com/app-dev/broadcom-introduces-bitnami-secure-images-for-production-ready-containerized-applications).
+As part of this transition:
+- Granting community users access for the first time to security-optimized versions of popular container images.
+- Bitnami will begin deprecating support for non-hardened, Debian-based software images in its free tier and will gradually remove non-latest tags from the public catalog.
+As a result, community users will have access to a reduced number of hardened images.
+These images are published only under the “latest” tag and are intended for development purposes
+- Starting August 28th, over two weeks, all existing container images, including older or versioned tags (e.g., 2.50.0, 10.6), will be migrated from the public catalog (docker.io/bitnami) to the “Bitnami Legacy” repository (docker.io/bitnamilegacy), where they will no longer receive updates.
+- For production workloads and long-term support, users are encouraged to adopt Bitnami Secure Images, which include hardened containers, smaller attack surfaces, CVE transparency (via VEX/KEV), SBOMs, and enterprise support.

+These changes aim to improve the security posture of all Bitnami users by promoting best practices for software supply chain integrity and up-to-date deployments.
+For more details, visit the [Bitnami Secure Images announcement](https://github.com/bitnami/containers/issues/83267).

 ## Why use Bitnami Images?

 * Bitnami closely tracks upstream source changes and promptly publishes new versions of this image using our automated systems.